Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

 ![](images/dp900module(5).png)

+## Lab Prerequisites

+Before starting this lab, you should have the following prerequisites:

+  - An active **Azure subscription** with permissions to create and manage resources.
+  - Access to **Azure Cloud Shell** (Bash or PowerShell) for executing Azure CLI commands.
+  - Basic knowledge of **Azure Stream Analytics** and real-time data processing concepts.

 ## Exercise 1: Analyze streaming data

 ### Task 1: Create Azure resources

+In this task, you will set up the necessary Azure resources for the lab, including an Azure IoT Hub, Storage Account, and Stream Analytics job.
+You will use Azure Cloud Shell to execute commands and automate resource creation.

 1. On the  Azure Portal, click on the  **[>_]**  button to the right of the search bar at the top of the page to create a new Cloud Shell.